 Fourth boom is deployed.
 Final configuration.
+Figure E-2.
+Photographs of boom deployment.

 Figure E-3.
 Ferry system deployed.

 Appendix F. Current Estimation and Mooring Line Issues

 This appendix provides some basic information about calculating current velocity and considerations for boom tension.
 Methods are first provided for current velocity and maximum boom deflection angle calculations.
 Then methods to calculate mooring line forces for booms in a "U" configuration are described.
 This arrangement is not normally used in fast water since the tensions are very high and the oil will most likely escape under the apex of the boom.